 - 2. Potable water impacts.
 Potable Water Element Policy 1.1.1 adopts a level of service (LOS) standard of 150 gallons per person per day for residential demand and approximately 2,750 gallons per acre per day for nonresidential demand.
 Based on the proposed 442 residences, the rezoning could result in an overall generation of 165,750 gallons per day.
 DRC comments (Attachment C) provided by Marion County Utilities indicate this development would have availability from City of Belleview Utilities.
 As long as the applicant hooks into available City of Belleview water services, it is concluded the application's potable water impacts would not adversely affect the public interest. - 3.
 Sanitary sewer impacts.
 Sanitary Sewer Element Policy 1.1.1 adopts a LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand.
 Based on the 442 residences, the proposed rezoning would result in an overall generation of up to 121,550 gallons per day.
 The DRC comments from Utilities indicate this development would have availability from City of Belleview Utilities for sanitary sewer services.
-As long as the applicant hooks into available City of Ocala sewer services, it is concluded the application's sanitary sewer impacts would not adversely affect the public interest. - 4.
-Solid waste impacts.
+As long as the applicant hooks into available City of Ocala sewer services, it is concluded the application's sanitary sewer impacts would not adversely affect the public interest.

+- 4. Solid waste impacts.
 Solid Waste Element Policy 1.1.1 adopts a LOS standard of 6.2 pounds of solid waste generation per person per day.
-The

-SWE does not establish a LOS standard for solid waste generation for non-residential uses.
+The SWE does not establish a LOS standard for solid waste generation for non-residential uses.
 The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
-Based on the above, it is concluded the application's solid waste impacts would not adversely affect the public interest.
+Based on the above, it is concluded the application's solid waste impacts would not adversely affect the public interest. - 5.
+Fire rescue/emergency services.
+Based on the Fire Impact Study provided as Attachment D, Spruce Creek is the closest fire station with a six-minute travel time.

-5. Fire rescue/emergency services.
-Silver Springs Shores Fire Station #17, located at 2122 Pine Rd., is approximately four miles north of the subject property and is the station listed under property statistics as being the station for the subject parcel's fire boundary.
 The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services.
 Still, Marion County has established a 5-mile drive time from the subject property as evidence of the availability of such services.
 Based on the above, the rezoning may adversely affect the public interest depending on the timing of development and County efforts to address the existing operational deficiencies identified.